How to visit Colosseum’s underground

 Three final notes:

-1. a little trick if you really want to “be there” even without an explanation, is to check the guided tours in Italian, they usually have more slots available.
+1. a little trick if you really want to “be there” even without an explanation, is to check the guided tours in Italian, they are usually less requested

-2. arena access is something easier to secure, you can buy the Full Experience ticket and get there, even with us.
+2. arena access is something easier to secure, you can buy the Full Experience ticket or the Arena Only ticket and get there, even with us (but in these case, you need to secure a free ticket for the guide as well)